goddev1026/ninjadev1026/README.md

 <h3 align="center">⭐⭐⭐⭐⭐ 5-Stars Rating for all of my Projects.⭐⭐⭐⭐⭐</h3><br>
 <h2 align="center">👯Let's make "Success" Together!👯</h2><br>
 🤔 The way a page appears and the design of the website that users see and interact with may make your business fall or grow!
-Enthusiastic Web Developer who loves to create effective websites and work with businesses to help them grow.
+Enthusiastic Web & Mobile Developer who loves to create effective websites and work with businesses to help them grow.
 <br>
 <h2 align="center">🔥 My skills 🔥</h2>
 <hr>